thepiesauce/thepiesauce/README.md

   - Discovering vulnerabilities in sytems
   - Creating microcontroller programs
   - How Linux commands/directories/codes operate
+  - Learning as much coding as I can to assist me in the above.

 - 🌱 I’m currently learning ...
   - Linux offensive security/pentesting
+  - C++, Python, .NET, Linux environment, etc..

 - 💞️ I’m looking to collaborate on ...